alec-hoyland/xfit/README.md

 4. It doesn't have a burst frequency of .5 Hz
 5. It doesn't have a duty cycle of .3

-What if you could make this neuron do what you want it to? `procrustes` fiddles with parameters in the model till it does what it should (on the right).
+What if you could make this neuron do what you want it to? `xfit` fiddles with parameters in the model till it does what it should (on the right).

 Right now, you can use two algorithms: